Itzmadukz/Investment-Calculator/readMe.md

 ## Licence

-The project is for use under AfriHUB's internal processes and thus is licensed subject to their terms
+The project is for use under MIT